HarshPanchal18/DevOps/linux/Linux.md

-## Day-02
+# Linux

-### What is linux?
+## What is linux?

 - The Linux Operating System is a type of operating system that is similar to Unix, and it is built upon the Linux Kernel.

-### What is operating system ?
+## What is operating system ?

 - **Operating System** a type of system software.
 It basically manages all the resources of the computer.
 An operating system acts as an interface between the software and different parts of the computer or the computer hardware.

-### What is Shell?
+## What is Shell?

 - The shell is a program that takes commands from the keyboard and gives to the OS to perform.

 - On most Linux system, BASH(Bourne Again SHell) act as the shell program.

 - **Bash (Bourne-Again SHell)**: The most common default shell in Linux distributions.
 It’s an enhancement of the original Bourne shell (`sh`), incorporating features from other shells like `ksh` and `csh`.

 - **sh (Bourne Shell)**: The original shell that was used on UNIX.
 It is simple and fast but lacks many features of more modern shells.

 - **Ksh (Korn Shell)**: Offers many features, combining elements of both the Bourne shell and C shell.
 It provides powerful programming features as well as interactive use.

 - **Csh (C Shell)** and **Tcsh (TENEX C Shell)**: `Csh` offers a syntax that is quite similar to the C programming language, from which it derives its name. `Tcsh` is an improved version of `csh` that includes command line editing and completion.

 - **Zsh (Z Shell)**: Combines many of the useful features of Bash, ksh, and tcsh.
 It is known for its interactive use enhancements and extensive customization capabilities.

 - **Fish (Friendly Interactive SHell)**: Known for its user-friendly and interactive features, like syntax highlighting, autosuggestions, and tab completions.

 - `uname` - name of kernel
   - `uname -r` - kernel release
   - `uname -v` - kernel version
   - `uname -m` - print kernel bit system
   - `uname -o` - print which OS
   - `uname -a` - all details print
   - `uname -n` - print network node hostname

 - `whoami` - current username

 - `sudo -i` - login as root

 - `man` - manual of any command

 - `tty`(TeleTypeWriter) - Prints the filename of the terminal that is currently connected to STDIN(standard input).
   - A way to get access to the computer to fix things, without actually logging into a desktop.
   - The `tty` command is useful to determine which terminal session you're in, especially when working with multiple terminals or remote sessions.

 - `hostname` - Get/Set hostname or DNS domain name.

-### what is command line interface ?
+## what is command line interface ?

 - **A text-based way to interact with a computer's operating system by typing commands into a terminal.**

-### what is graphical user interface ?
+## what is graphical user interface ?

 - **A digital interface that allows users to interact with a computer or device using visual elements like icons, buttons, and menus.**

 - `id` - give all info id of current user
   - `-u` - print id of user
   - `-g` - print groupid
   - `G` - print all group id connected with users

 - `groups` - prints names of groups connected with user

 - `su` - switch user

 - `exit` - exit from current user

 - `usermod` - usermod -a -G sudo test2

 - `addgroup` - create a group

 - `delgroup` - delete the group

 - `useradd` - Create a new user in Linux
   - -m - create the user’s home dir.
   - -M - do not create.
   - —uid UID - UID of the new account.
   - -U - create a group with the same name as the username.
   - -r - Create system account.

 - `passwd` - Set/Change password for the user accounts.

 - `usermod` - Modify user attributes(username, home directory, uid, gid, etc.)
   - —lock/unlock - Lock/Unlock the user account.
   - —password PASSWORD - new user password.
   - —home - Set home directory.
   - --expiredate EXPIRYDATE - Set user expiration date.
 YYYY-MM-DD
   - --inactive INACTIVE - The number of days after a password expires until account is permanently disabled.

 - `userdel` - To delete a user account.
   - -r - Delete the user’s home directories and files.
   - -f - Force the deletion of the user's account, even if processes are still running.

 - `su` - Switch current user.
   - -c - Specify a command to be executed with the new user.
   - -s - Shell to be used for the command.

 - To logout user,
   - `logout`
   - `exit`
   - `Ctrl + D`

 - `chmod` - Change the permission of a file/directory.

 - `chown` - Transfer the ownership to a different user or group.

 - `chgrp` - Change the group ownership of a file/dir.

-### Difference between useradd and adduser
+## Difference between useradd and adduser

 - `useradd` is a portable command that requires additional parameters to set up a user account. `adduser` is a script that uses an interactive prompt to create a user.
 - `adduser` is more user-friendly and interactive than `useradd`.